dscroft/liascript_can_hacking/classroom.md

 <details>
 <summary>**Umm, actually...**</summary>

-> In reality the frame ID is 581 on the Prius but for the sake of simplicity for this task we are using classic CAN not CAN-FD and so have to keep our frame IDs <256
+> In reality the CAN frame ID is 581 on the Prius but for the sake of simplicity for this task we are using classic CAN not CAN-FD and so have to keep our frame IDs <256
 </details>

 ## Encoding information